Want to earn big bucks for all your blog posts with the best article writing? Join the club.

 No one is handing out $75,000 a year writing jobs.
 You have to earn it.
 And how do you accomplish that?
 Start by following steps 1 and 2.

 Don’t know much about cloud computing?
-Still think torts are a pastry?
+Still, think torts are a pastry?
 Take on the assignments anyway.
 Say you take on a $10, 500-word assignment about expatriate taxes, but you still get your dad to file your own taxes.
-Odds are good that it’s going to take you two to three hours to write that first story, well below minimum wage.
+The odds are good that it’s going to take you two to three hours to write that first story, well below minimum wage.

 The best part?
 Now you can seek out higher-paying writing jobs on the topic.